-The challenges we face make it even more important that UE continues to develop new methods and models of organizing.
 Our innovative organizing work and use of militant tactics should continue.
-Plant occupations, strategic organizing strikes, and the establishment of pre-majority unions and civil disobedience should be selectively used where warranted by conditions in the workplaces.
+Plant occupations, strategic organizing strikes, and the establishment of pre-majority unions and civil disobedience should be selectively used where warranted by conditions in the workplace.

-We will need more trailblazing, along with more new ideas and more new approaches, if we are to turn the tide for working people on the organizing front.
-In searching for these new approaches and tactics, our union needs the ongoing involvement of UE young activists and rank-and-file volunteers who have assisted in recent organizing struggles.
-UE should also continue to involve allies in labor and community groups who are willing to join us in on our organizing work.
+We will need more trailblazing, along with new ideas and new approaches, if we are to turn the tide for working people on the organizing front.
+In searching for these new approaches and tactics, our union needs the ongoing involvement of UE Young Activists and rank-and-file volunteers who have assisted in recent organizing struggles.
+UE should also continue to involve allies in labor and community groups who are willing to join us in our organizing work.

 Workers’ rights to organize and take collective action are human rights.
-They are fundamental to all democratic societies and therefore we demand that the rights to organize and bargain with employers be restored for all workers.
+They are fundamental to all democratic societies and therefore we demand that the rights to organize and bargain with employers be restored for all working people.

-- UE will organize across the industrial, service and public sectors of our nation’s economy, uniting all workers from a wide range of occupations in the common pursuit of improving the conditions for the working class through the practice of democratic, rank-and-file unionism;
+- UE will continue to serve as the “Union for Everyone” and will organize across the industrial, service and public sectors of our nation’s economy, uniting workers from a wide range of occupations in the common pursuit of improving the working class through the practice of democratic, rank-and-file unionism;

 - UE will build its ranks primarily in existing UE base areas, giving top priority to areas where the existence of viable organizing targets, the availability of staff, the active support of member volunteers and community allies, and other key strategic factors enhance our prospects for success;

-- UE will build rank-and-file unions among state, county and municipal employees in states where we currently have public workers under contract, as well as in states where our public employee members are denied the right to collective bargaining, and we will fight to win full bargaining rights for public workers in states where those rights are abridged;
+- UE will build rank-and-file unions among state, county and municipal employees in states where UE currently has public workers under contract, as well as in states where our public employee members are denied the right to collective bargaining, and we will fight to win full bargaining rights for public workers in states where those rights are abridged;

 - UE will defend and support our public-sector locals in states like Iowa as they build organizing campaigns to win recertification elections and maintain representational rights;